eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/no-extra-parens/README._js_.md

 - `"enforceForFunctionPrototypeMethods": false` allows extra parentheses around immediate `.call` and `.apply` method calls on function expressions and around function expressions in the same context.
 - `"allowParensAfterCommentPattern": "any-string-pattern"` allows extra parentheses preceded by a comment that matches a regular expression.
 - `"nestedConditionalExpressions": false` allows extra parentheses in nested conditional(ternary) expressions
+- `"allowNodesInSpreadElement"` object has properties whose names correspond to node types in the abstract syntax tree (AST) of JavaScript code.
+Allows extra parentheses to be added to these nodes within the spread syntax
+  - `"ConditionalExpression": true`
+  - `"LogicalExpression": true`
+  - `"AwaitExpression": true`

 ### all